Bergvca/bergvca.github.io/index.md

 #### Results
-* &bull; At Rabobank, build a fraud detection system running in production using **Machine Learning**, successfully millions of transactions a day
+* &bull; At Rabobank, build a fraud detection system running in production using **Machine Learning**, successfully classifying millions of transactions a day
 * &bull; Setup **Customer Journey Monitoring** at Rabobank
 * &bull; Worked on a wide range of (inter)national **fraud and cybercrime** investigations at PwC